This page is about this site; for information about myself, see About.

 I think in July 2015 I added the

 _archive directory to the site, which allows access to some past compiled versions of the site (although the source files are accessible for every version thanks to Git).
-The idea is to allow people to see what the site looked like at certain points in time without having to compile the site from source.

 I use Pandoc and a Makefile to produce this site, which is then hosted via Linode.
 For details, see Colophon.

 I plan to add an Atom feed for this site at some point.
 For now, see the list of pages on this site sorted by date of last substantive revision and the list of all page on this site sorted by date of last modification.

 I use status and belief markers on this site, both of which are ideas I got from gwern’s site.
 These are both meant to tell the reader how the author regards the content on a page.
 I find that it’s mostly useful in cases where I want to say “I’ve only briefly thought about this topic, and haven’t really spent much effort working on this page, so even though I think it’s worth making public, you shouldn’t take this page very seriously, nor should you think that I believe the things I’m writing”—but don’t want to keep repeating that all the time (so I just tag these pages with “Status: notes; belief: possible” or something).

 Of course, more cynically, one could quote Scott Alexander about the reason many people have personal websites:

 You know how if you’re under the age of thirty you have to have a personal webpage with your name, your photo, your resume, and then a link to your blog or something like that?